 1. Ease off the throttle as you approach the turn to slow down.
-2. Use the principles of leaning, weight shifting, and balancing-shift your body weight and passenger's body weight to the inside of the turn.
+2. Use the principles of leaning, weight shifting, and balancing-shift your body weight to the inside of the turn.
 3. Gradually increase your speed as you come out of the turn.